TomaszKulowski/Arbiko_Orders/readme.md

     pip install -r requirements.txt
     ```

-3. Fill the credentials for 'arbiko.pl' in the 'settings.yaml' file.
+3. Fill the credentials for the 'arbiko.pl' and the database in the '.env' file.

 ## Usage